Kostadin Kostadinov (politician): Revival party

 He participated in the founding of the far-right Revival in Bulgaria in June 2014.
 The constituent assembly took place in Pliska.

 On 3 November 2019, Kostadinov and Revival went on a run-off vote for the mayor position in Varna (the 3rd largest city in Bulgaria) and accumulated 14.3% in the first round of voting and 35.99% in the runoffs.

 Revival gathered 2.45% support at the April 2021 parliamentary election, remaining below the 4.0% needed for entry into the parliament.
 In the July 2021 parliamentary election it gathered 2.97%.
-In the 2021 general election Revival gathered 4.86% and entered the parliament gaining 13 seats.
+In the November 2021 general election Revival gathered 4.86% and entered the parliament gaining 13 seats.
+In the October 2022 parliamentary election – 4th place, 9.83% and 27 seats.
+In the April 2023 parliamentary election – 3rd place, 13.58% and 37 seats.

 Controversy

-Kostadin has garnered much controversy around his negative views on ethnic minorities and the LGBT community.
-He is also known for his pro-Russian sentiment and has called for physical assaults on people who do not conform to his views, calling them names like "rabble" and "stupid scum" who should be "put down like dangerous animals".

-Kostadinov has also exposed strong anti-Roma views, describing Roma people as "parasites" and "non-human vermin that has no place in Bulgaria".
+Kostadinov has also expressed anti-Roma views, describing Roma people as "parasites" and "non-human vermin that has no place in Bulgaria".